jakewins/javadoctest/README.md

 ## Contributions

-Contributions are super welcome - but do reach out to me first, so that we're not working on the same thing or building in different directions!
+Contributions are super welcome - but do reach out first, so that we're not working on the same thing or building in different directions!

 ## Release